The Litmus Test · Forensic IP Attribution

 03

-Signed & attributable
+Signed and attributable

 Built on current law